linker3000/esp-mqtt-rgb-led/README.md

 29-May-2017: Added a config option to invert the RGB drive output so that it runs from full off (255)
              to full on (0) rather than 0-255.
-This is useful for hookups that need inverted driving - for example, a single RGB LED connected via current limiting resistors directly to the GPIO pins
+This is useful for hookups that need inverted driving - for example, a single commn anode RGB LED connected via current limiting resistors directly to the GPIO pins.

 29-May-2017: Added a separate MQTT message that outputs the state of the light in a plain hex value
              (#RRGGBB), which is easier to use with color pickers etc. that do not support inbound